Best Chocolate Zucchini Brownies (Vegan)

 - After 5 minutes, stir to blend again and the mixture should be moist and very thick.
 Scrape the bottom and sides of the bowl with a spatula, then blend again.

-- Finally, fold in the mini chocolate chips and blend again until well corporate.
-The mixture will be very thick.
+- Finally, fold in the mini chocolate chips and blend again until well incorporated.
+The mixture will be very moist and thick.

 - Pour the batter into the prepared pan.
-Use the back of a spatula to help you smooth the batter evenly into the pan.
+Use the back of a spatula or a wooden spoon to help you smooth the batter evenly into the pan.

-- BAKE for 22 to 26 minutes, or when lightly touched in the center and brownies spring back.
-Remove from oven and allow to cool completely on your counter or a wire rack before cutting.
+- BAKE for 22 to 26 minutes, until when lightly touched in the center brownies spring back or check with a toothpick inserted and it comes out clean.
+Remove from oven and allow to cool completely in the pan, and on your counter or a wire rack before cutting.

 - Yields: 18 servings